Massive Dark Matter Halos at High Redshift: Implications for Observations in the JWST Era: Acknowledgements

 \section{Acknowledgements}

-YC is funded by the China Postdoctoral Science Foundation (grant No. 2022TQ0329).
+YC is funded by the China Postdoctoral Science Foundation (grant No. 2022TQ0329) and National Science Foundation of China (grant No. 12192224).
 The authors would like to express their gratitude to the Tsinghua Astrophysics High-Performance Computing platform at Tsinghua University and the Supercomputer Center of the University of Science and Technology of China for providing the necessary computational and data storage resources that have significantly contributed to the research results presented in this paper.
-YC expresses gratitude to Huiyuan Wang and Yu Rong for their valuable insights and discussions.
+The authors thank ELUCID collaboration for making their data products publicly available.
+YC expresses gratitude to Huiyuan Wang, Yu Rong, Enci Wang, Boseong Cho, and Ethan Nadler for their valuable insights and discussions.